sidebase/nuxt-auth/docs/guide/application-side/session-access.md

 // Trigger a signIn with a redirect to an external page afterwards await signIn(credentials, { callbackUrl: 'https://nuxt.org', external: true })

+// Trigger a signIn without calling getSession directly.
+You have to manually call it to get session data. await signIn(credentials, { withSession: false })
 ```

 :::